-- [13] The Class A leases examined only those from buildings designated as A Old, meaning built prior to 2009 (as defined by the Respondent); the analysis of Class B leases examined leases from building designated as Class B or B-; and the analysis of Class C leases examined leases from buildings designated as Class C. The rebuttal analysis of the Class A buildings combined both the Class A Old and Class A- to determine the results. - [14] The Complainant argued that the hierarchy of rental rates as reflected in the analysis shows the median for Class B at \$16.00 and class A at \$20.00.
-The Complainant stated that based upon this hierarchy the Class A- should be the requested rate of \$18.00 per square foot.

-The Complainant submitted the Tenant Rolls - July 31, 2011 into evidence, indicating space occupied and area, lease commencement and end dates, and rental rates.
+- [13] The Class A leases examined only those from buildings designated as A-Old; the analysis of Class B leases examined leases from building designated as Class B or B-; and the analysis of Class C leases examined leases from buildings designated as Class C. The rebuttal analysis of the Class A buildings combined both the Class A -Old and Class A- to determine the results. - [14] The Complainant argued that the hierarchy of rental rates arising from the analysis shows the median for Class B at \$16.00 and class A at \$20.00.
+The Complainant stated that based upon this hierarchy the Class A- should be the requested \$18.00 per square foot. - [15] The Complainant submitted the Tenant Rolls July 31, 2011 into evidence, indicated space occupied and area, operating expenses, lease starts and end dates, and rental rates.
 (C1, Pg.
-39-57)
+42-63)